 This web page is for adviser use only.

-If you're not an adviser, you can find out more about our Income Lifetime Mortgage by clicking below.
+If you're not an adviser, you can find out more about our Lifetime Mortgages by clicking below.

 We’ve introduced a dual valuation approach

 In light of the recent changes to lockdown measures in England, Wales and Scotland, we’ve introduced a dual valuation approach.
 For new applications you're now able to select the client’s preference for a physical or desktop on Apply Online.
 Read our property valuations article below for more information about this process and how this will affect our valuations.

 For many people the most significant asset they own is their home.
 They then rely on their pension as a major source of income in retirement.
 However, for many people, the value of their pension may not be enough to provide them with a comfortable income in retirement.

 Our Income Lifetime Mortgage lets your client release some of the money tied up in their home to provide a regular monthly income over a fixed term.
 The amount of monthly income, interest rate and the income term are all fixed at outset.

 Tell your clients about our Income Lifetime Mortgage